NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Soaring Form.md

 **Prerequisites** Soaring Flight
 * * *
-Your wings grow stronger.
-You gain the effects of [[Feats/Soaring Flight|Soaring Flight]] at all times.
+You have a fly Speed of 20 feet at all times.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*